 Sure, you can eat an avant-garde supper in a candlelit warehouse in East London, but if you want to be right on the cutting edge, head to Bermondsey Street, SE1, (soon to be known as Bermz) and its adjacent roads.
 Zucca (Italian), Magdalene (French), The Garrison gastropub and sister restaurant Village East (British) have all been quietly keeping the locals well fed in recent years, but the area has just reached a tipping point with the arrival of José, a charming new tapas restaurant from José Pizarro (ex-founding chef of Gwyneth Paltrow’s and Nick Clegg’s favourite Brindisa).
 ‘It’s a vibrant area – full of fantastic restaurants and food havens,’ says Pizarro.
 ‘I’ve chosen Bermondsey Street because this is where London feels at its buzziest – I want to be part of that!’
 What’s more, locals insist the food market at nearby Maltby Street is even better than Borough’s (where some traders are angry about rising rents and pitch evictions).
 White Cube‘s newest gallery will add cultural clout when it opens on Bermondsey Street (it just got planning permission).
 As White Cube’s director of exhibitions, Tim Marlow, puts it, ‘It’s an extraordinarily interesting, culturally growing part of London.’
 The inevitable downside is that, as with all hip districts, soon everything will be wildly expensive.
 Gordon Ramsay is opening the Union Street Café nearby next year, and the Shard will have three floors of huge super-swanky restaurants (on levels 31, 32 and 33, with a three-storey atrium linking them all) – as yet, the details of all these openings remain under wraps.’

-Does this explain it well enough?
+Does the above explain it well enough?

 And now this in The Guardian: Let’s Move to Bermondsey (Jan 2012).
 Their summary for the area is that “The Case For” is all that foodie stuff tucked away in little arches and specialist shops is great BUT all that poverty nearby makes you feel a bit queasy after ya quail egg and Tuscan tripe ciabatta.
 Well, we are reading between the lines: ‘The case against A tale of two cities: it’s either hyper-gentrified or hyper-ungentrified, and never the twain shall meet.
 This makes for a peculiar patch of city where poverty and affluence jar’.